Lismore GAA

 2016 saw Lismore finally win another county title, this time in the Intermediate grade.
-Following the disappointment of relegation from the senior ranks the previous year after 47 years as senior club, they won the Western Intermediate hurling final beating Modeligo 2-15 to 1-11.
-Dunhill were accounted for in the county final 5-19 to 1-7, with the Shanahan brothers, Maurice and Dan both rattling the net.
-Then the trip to play Cork champions Bandon saw the Lismore boys come out on top 2-20 to 1-12.
-Next up were Tipp side Newport and a close game was won 1-15 to 1-12.

-A successful year was rounded off by being crowned Munster champions with victory over Kerry senior winners Kilmoyley 2-14 to 0-13.
-The team was captained by Paudie Prendergast.
+Following relegation from the senior ranks the previous year after 47 years as senior club, they won the Western Intermediate hurling final beating Modeligo 2-15 to 1-11.
+Dunhill were defeated in the county final 5-19 to 1-7.
+Then the trip to play Cork champions Bandon saw Lismore win by 2-20 to 1-12.
+Next up were Tipperary side Newport and a close game was won 1-15 to 1-12.
+2016 was rounded off by being crowned Munster champions with victory over Kerry senior winners Kilmoyley 2-14 to 0-13.